Joao4569/farm_fresh/README.md

 - After adding the functionality to the webhook handler of the checkout app, to handle the form submision if for some reason the checkout view fails, I adjusted the Javascipt not to submit the form and tested if the webhook handler performed as expected.
 I found all to be in order and functioning as intended.
 The users order history also updated and got saved to the users profile.

-- After creeating the add product form and view, I tested its operation buy adding the url, going to the page and testing all fields.
+- After initially creating the add product form and view, I tested its operation buy adding the url, going to the page and testing all fields.
 All tested well and as expected.

+- I then proceeded to add product, with and without images and found that the add product functionality is working exactly as expected.

 ### Stripe Testing